alexarne/SEARCH-Project/README.md

 ```
 `ES_FINGERPRINT` and `ES_PASSWORD` should correspond to the HTTP CA certificate SHA-256 fingerprint and elastic user password respectively from the output of the ElasticSearch set-up. `ES_INDEX` should be the name of the ElasticSearch index to store the Goodreads data. `COOKIES_UBID_MAIN` and `COOKIES_AT_MAIN` should correspond to the Goodreads account cookies.

-3. Run ElasticSearch on `localhost` port `9200`
+3. Run ElasticSearch on `localhost` port `9200`.

-4. Scrape the Goodreads data
+4. Scrape the Goodreads data.

 Use `pip` or `conda` to install the requirements `src/main/python/requirements.txt`.